By Giovanni Battista Graziadio

-Cristofaro Custode (possibly related to Geronimo Custode, about whom nothing is yet known) is often written as “Custodi” and probably taught Vincenzo Schultz how to build wind instruments.
-A flute located in the collection “Carreras” (in Pisa, Italy) confirms this collaboration, as it is stamped “Custodi e Schulz”.
-Both Custode and Schultz worked for the “Real Collegio di Musica”.
-This music school was established in 1806, attempting to continue and keep the cultural heritage and teaching tradition of the former famous four Neapolitan music schools (Conservatorio dei Poveri di Gesù Cristo, Conservatorio di Sant’Onofrio a Capuana, Conservatorio di Santa Maria di Loreto, Conservaotorio della Pietà de’ Turchini) in one single institution.
+Cristofaro Custode (possibly related to Geronimo Custode, about whom nothing is yet known) is often written as “Custodi” and probably taught Vincenzo Schultz how to build wind instruments.3 A flute located in the collection “Carreras” (in Pisa, Italy) confirms this collaboration, as it is stamped “Custodi e Schulz”.4 Both Custode and Schultz worked for the “Real Collegio di Musica”.
+This music school was established in 1806, attempting to continue and keep the cultural heritage and teaching tradition of the former famous four Neapolitan music schools (Conservatorio dei Poveri di Gesù Cristo, Conservatorio di Sant’Onofrio a Capuana, Conservatorio di Santa Maria di Loreto, Conservatorio della Pietà de’ Turchini) in one single institution.5

-In the same period of De Rosa’s activity, which is certainly second and third quarter of 19thcentury, the reed maker Paolo Banci advertised reeds for oboe, English horn, bassoon, “quartino di fagotto” (tenoroon in F), contrabassoon and clarinet.[13 ]
-In his advertisement, Banci also mentioned that if orders were made in advance, he would be able to provide suitable reeds for any sort of reed instrument built in the Viennese, Neapolitan or Parisian style, as well as for other varieties not specified.
+In the same period of De Rosa’s activity, which is certainly second and third quarter of 19th century,12 the reed maker Giuseppe Banci advertised reeds for oboe, English horn, bassoon, “quartino di fagotto” (tenoroon in F), contrabassoon and clarinet.13 In his advertisement, Banci also mentioned that if orders were made in advance, he would be able to provide suitable reeds for any sort of reed instrument built in the Viennese, Neapolitan or Parisian style, as well as for other varieties not specified.
 This would confirm the actual existence of a Neapolitan style in wind instrument construction which still needs further research.

-The aforementioned Giuseppe Del Cupola (1802–1855/56), often written as “Del Cupolo”, was a virtuoso bassoonist, “fagottino” player and teacher.
-He was bassoonist in the orchestra of the Real Teatro del Fondo in Naples, certainly at least during the season of 1838–39.
-In this same theatre on December 3 1838, Del Cupola performed “variazioni per fagotto con accompagnamento d’orchestra”, as well as a cavatina from the opera La Parisina by Donizetti with a G tenoroon (“quintino fagotto”) after the first and the second act of L’Elixir D’Amore by Donizetti, perhaps even using an instrument made by his fellow student, De Rosa.
-De Rosa was not only his friend but also the bassoon teacher of his son, Vincenzo Antonio Maria Del Cupola (born on 12 June 1833), who became also another famous bassoon virtuoso and teacher.
+The aforementioned Giuseppe Del Cupola (1802–1855/56), often written as “Del Cupolo”, was a virtuoso bassoonist, “fagottino” player and teacher.14 He was bassoonist in the orchestra of the Real Teatro del Fondo in Naples, certainly at least during the season of 1838–39.15 In this same theatre on December 3 1838, Del Cupola performed “variazioni per fagotto con accompagnamento d’orchestra”, as well as a cavatina from the opera La Parisina by Donizetti with a G tenoroon (“quintino fagotto”) after the first and the second act of L’Elixir D’Amore by Donizetti, perhaps even using an instrument made by his fellow student, De Rosa.16 De Rosa was not only his friend but also the bassoon teacher of his son, Vincenzo Antonio Maria Del Cupola (born on 12 June 1833), who became also another famous bassoon virtuoso and teacher.
 As reported in Vincenzo’s biography, his father Giuseppe gave him first music and bassoon lessons and Vincenzo might have started learning bassoon, perhaps on the same tenoroon played by his father.17

 The Neapolitan Giacomo Pagnoncelli was a renowned bassoonist with an international performing career and teaching activities; these are well-documented in newspapers and other archival documents from 1837 to 1849.
 Pagnoncelli was also celebrated as a virtuoso of the “fagottino”.
-He gave concerts together with famous singers, performing his own potpourri arrangements of opera arias, like those from the opera I Lombardi alla prima crociataby by Verdi, as well as his own compositions, probably using a tenoroon made by Raffaele De Rosa.
+He gave concerts together with famous singers, performing his own potpourri arrangements of opera arias, like those from the opera I Lombardi alla prima crociata by by Verdi, as well as his own compositions, probably using a tenoroon made by Raffaele De Rosa.18

 The presented information about makers, instruments, players and music shows a performance practice of the ‘small giants’ at least in Naples, where familiarity with small-sized bassoons seems to have been quite evident; further research may expand this to the rest of Italy.

-Almanacco della Real Casa e Corte per l’anno 1830, Stamperia Reale, Napoli, p.
-103: “Michele Rupp, Vito Interlandi – clarinetti di 1° classe”.
+9 Almanacco della Real Casa e Corte per l’anno 1830, Stamperia Reale, Napoli, 103: “Michele Rupp, Vito Interlandi – clarinetti di 1° classe”.

-Registri dello Stato Civile della restaurazione (quartieri di Napoli): Montecalvario ; San Giuseppe born from 1833 till 1856.
+14 Registri dello Stato Civile della restaurazione (quartieri di Napoli): Montecalvario ; San Giuseppe born from 1833 until 1856.
 Giuseppe del Cupola had 11 children with his wife Carolina De Crescenzo.
-Studying the 11 different birth certificates of each child, I could deduce that Giuseppe was born in the second half of October 1802 and died before July 6 1856, when his last daughter was born.
+Studying the 11 different birth certificates of each child, it could be deduced that Giuseppe was born in the second half of October 1802 and died before July 6 1856, when his last daughter was born.
 Giuseppe taught bassoon in the “Real Albergo Dei Poveri” in 1847 as reported in the Appendice – Documentiof Chirico, Teresa.
 “La Musica Nel Real Albergo Dei Poveri Di Napoli Nell”800.”
 Francesco Florimo e l’Ottocento Musicale: Atti Del Convegno, Morcone (BN), 19–21 Aprile 1990, 1999.

-On the front piece of this collection it is written: “TOCCHI NUOVI DI GUERRA/ DA OSSERVARSI/ DA TUTTI I REGIMENTI DELL’ESERCITO/ secondo prescrivono le nuoveOrdinanze/ per uso/ D.S.E. // Si vendono da Giovanni Colameo rigatore di carta di musica al vicolo di S. Giuseppe”.
+20 Written on the front page of this collection: “TOCCHI NUOVI DI GUERRA/ DA OSSERVARSI/ DA TUTTI I REGIMENTI DELL’ESERCITO/ secondo prescrivono le nuoveOrdinanze/ per uso/ D.S.E. // Si vendono da Giovanni Colameo rigatore di carta di musica al vicolo di S. Giuseppe”.
 Giovanni Colameo was a Neapolitan printer active at the beginning of the 19thcentury; further mentions of Colameo are found in a title by Francesca Seller which will be soon be published.